unicesi/amelia/README.md

 # Amelia
-:airplane: A deployment library for the FraSCAti middleware
+A Domain Specific Language for deploying FraSCAti applications